 The most important thing to pack for Mont Saint-Michel?
 A good camera.
 Here’s what I have in my travel kit:

 About the tides: the separation from the mainland is part of what makes Mont Saint-Michel so unique, but it’s not the be-all-end-all.
 It turns out that the massive high and low tides for which it’s famous are rarely as extreme as visitors think – complete separation only occurs a handful of times each year.
 In fact, the dirt in front of the island was bone dry when we visited because the tide was so weak that it was only on part of the side of the island.
 It’s worth visiting Mont Saint-Michel with kids no matter what, but check the tide schedule here to plan your timing appropriately if that’s important to you.
+It will be easiest to see the high and low tides if you’re staying nearby.

 *About walking the causeway with kids… We did not have a happy walker or a good carrier, and I’m including this anecdote as much for my own memories as anything else.
 We met a lovely American family during our tour of the Abbey and Jacob decided he wanted to walk back with them, so he and Ronnie hurried ahead without consulting the fairer half of our quartet.
 Since they walk faster than a 4yo and a photographer on holiday, Shoshana and I were left waaaaay behind after just a few minutes.